Presage-Security/SmartSpectra-CPP-Examples/README.md

 ## Smart Spectra C++ SDK Setup Guide
 ### Debian / Ubuntu/ Linux Mint
 #### Installing Build Tools
-1. CMake 3.28 or newer is required.
-Follow the [directions from Kitware](https://apt.kitware.com/) (publishers of CMake) to get it set up if your cmake version is below the requirement (run `cmake --version` to check this).
+1. CMake 3.22.1 or newer is required.
+You can typically install cmake via `sudo apt install cmake`.
+If your system-default cmake is older (run `cmake --version` to check this), follow the [directions from Kitware](https://apt.kitware.com/) (publishers of CMake) to get it set up if your cmake version is below the requirement.
 2. Ninja 1.10 or newer is recommended.
 Run `sudo apt install ninja-build` to install it.
 If you choose not to do so, you can still use `make` to build.
 Ensure you have that installed (`sudo apt-install build-essential`).

 #### Setting up the Presage Personal Package Archive (PPA)